 - Sighting support to get observations from organizations concerning shared indicators and attributes.
 Sighting can be contributed via MISP user-interface, API as MISP document or STIX sighting documents.
 Starting with MISP 2.4.66, Sighting has been extended to support false-negative sighting or expiration sighting.

-- STIX support: export data in the STIX format (XML and JSON).
+- STIX support: export data in the STIX format (XML and JSON) including export in STIX 2.0 format.

 - Integrated encryption and signing of the notifications via PGP and/or S/MIME depending of the user preferences.